teppyboy/stelle120/README.md

-> Currently this is not working due to the game resetting settings on launch.
-I will try to find a way to fix this.
+> ~~Currently this is not working due to the game resetting settings on launch.
+I will try to find a way to fix this.~~<br>
+> In version 1.3 it worked again, somehow miHoYo.

 # Stelle120